mohp1-data/mohp1-data/README.md

 - 👋 Hi, I’m Mohammad Peivandi
-- 👀 I’m interested in Machine Learning, Medical Image Processing, NLP, few-shot learning.
+- 👀 I’m interested in Data Analysis, Medical Image Processing, NLP, few-shot learning.
 - 🌱 I’m currently learning Deep Learning, AWS, ...
 - 💞️ I’m looking to collaborate on projects related to Data Science
 - 📫 How to reach me? you can reach me at: mohpeyvandi at gmail